Motorcycling with a Hennessy Hammock

 Best Regards, John Taylor

-A panoramic view and comfortable place to nap, rest or sleep the night.
+A panoramic view and comfortable place to nap, rest or sleep for the night.

-Takes much less space than a tent and without the problem of the poles, but that's far from the most important characteristic.
+It takes up much less space than a tent and without the problem of the poles, but that's far from the most important characteristic.
 The setup instructions, especially the knot diagram on the bag seem confusing and unnecessary, now that I'm used to setting it up.
 The fact is it takes a minute to set up, once you've chosen the trees or whatever you're going to hang it on.
-After wrapping the flat strap around the tree, several slipknots each end and it's done.
-It has to be visible horizontal when up for even slim trees are strong enough.
+After wrapping the flat strap around the tree, I make several slipknots on each end and it's done.
+It has to be visibly horizontal when up, and even slim trees are strong enough.
 It's so fast I often stop in the strangest places, with the best views, even on steep slopes to take a nap and continue the drive when rested.
-From the start, I've used snakeskins. people who watch as I set up or leave are impressed at the ease and speed, as well as the small size of the packed hammock.
+From the start, I've used snakeskins.
+People who watch as I set up or leave are impressed at the ease and speed, as well as the small size of the packed hammock.